LorekGitHub/AI4EO/FinalProject/README.md

 # GEOL0069 - UCL - Project - Cloud/Snow/Ice Classification and Explainable AI Examples

+This repository contains:

+A description of the ML problem to be tackled,
+A figure illustrating the remote sensing technique and AI algorithm's implementation, Sound documentation in the accompanying Jupyter Notebook, A video recording link that explains the code,
+An assessment of the environmental cost of this project.

 Monitoring and distinguishing between snow, ice, and cloud in high-resolution satellite imagery is a critical task for a wide range of environmental and climate-related applications.
 This distinction is particularly important in alpine and mountainous regions, where persistent cloud cover, complex topography, and limited in-situ observations make traditional monitoring difficult.

 Accurate classification of snow and clouds can support: